aws/eks-charts/stable/appmesh-manager/README.md

 ## Prerequisites

-Note: App Mesh manager is a release candidate.
+**Note** App Mesh manager is a release candidate.
 Please use it for testing purpose only as it has backward incompatible changes with v0.5.0.
 Upgrade instructions will be provided before the final release.

-Note: If you wish to use App Mesh preview features, you can add `-preview` to the published imge. e.g. `v1.0.0-rc4-preview` Two important things when using App Mesh preview:
+**Note** If you wish to use App Mesh preview features, you can add `-preview` to the published imge. e.g. `v1.0.0-rc4-preview`
+Two important things when using App Mesh preview:
 1. When configuring IAM policies, use `appmesh-preview` as the service name instead of `appmesh`.
 See the example JSON below.
 2. When configuring pods, add the following annotation so Envoy sidecars point to the preview as well: